JCGonzaga01/jcgonzaga01.github.io/README.md

 ## Checklist

-1. Start by changing the Logo of this site, go to `src/assets` folder then update `header.png` and `header_hover.png` to your own logo.
+1. Start by changing the Logo of this site, go to `src/assets` folder then update `headerLogo.png` to your own logo.

-2. All the informations and data displayed in this website was already centralized to ease the modification.
+2. All the informations and data displayed in this website were already centralized to ease the modification.
 You can see the centralized information at `src/constants` folder.
 Kindly update each constant files in this folder to your own information except the `src/constants/_common` file.

-3. To update the background image per section, kindly go to `src/assets/bg` and update all images in here. **\*Note:** Make sure to use the same image file name to avoid issues.\*
+3. To update the background image per section, kindly go to `src/assets/bg` and update all images in here. **Note:** Make sure to use the same image file name to avoid issues.

-4. To update the **Work Experience**, **Projects** && **FunStuffs** images, you can save all your own images at the assets folder and export it using the `src/assets/index.ts` file or assign the image URL directly to their respective constant file.
+4. To update the **Work Experience**, **Projects** && **FunStuffs** images, you can save all your own images to the assets folder and export it using the `src/assets/index.ts` file or assign the image URL directly to their respective constant file.

 ### Notes:

-1. To make the **About Me** and **Skill** page button work, you can either point the url of this page to your own aboutme/skill page implementation OR you can check and fork my [info](https://github.com/JCGonzaga01/info) page implementation for this.
+1. To make the **About Me** and **Skill** page button work, you can either point the url of this button page to your own aboutme/skill page implementation OR you can check and fork my [info](https://github.com/JCGonzaga01/info) page implementation for this.

 ## Build and Deploy